China keeps diplomats out of espionage trial of Australian Yang Hengjun

 He wrote in a letter to his supporters in Australia after he was released that he had once worked for the Chinese state security agency in Hong Kong and Washington, before migrating to Australia in 1999.

-Human Rights Watch said in a statement it was “alarming” that Chinese authorities had denied observer status to Australian diplomats on Thursday.

-Reporting by Kirsty Needham in Sydney and Cate Cadell in Beijing; Editing by Clarence Fernandez and Michael Perry
+Reporting by Kirsty Needham in Sydney and Cate Cadell in Beijing; Editing by Clarence Fernandez, Michael Perry and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.